Health and Safety Compensation Claims

 Health and safety regulations exist to protect workers and the public from avoidable harm.
-Your employer has a legal duty of care to ensure the safety of employees and personnel.
+An employer has a legal duty of care to ensure the safety of employees and personnel.

-According to the Health and Safety Executive (HSE), in 2013/14 approximately 1.2 million people suffered from a work-related illness or injury.
-Many of these cases are caused by an accident, or insufficient working conditions, resulting from a breach of health and safety.
+According to the Health and Safety Executive (HSE), in 2018/19 approximately 1.4 million people suffered from a work-related illness or injury.
+Many of these cases were caused by an accident, or insufficient working conditions, resulting from a breach of health and safety.

 This area of law is often complex and the nature of an employer’s responsibilities may vary depending on when the accident occurred.
 Therefore, if you wish to pursue a personal injury compensation claim arising from an accident at work, you should instruct a solicitor with expertise in workplace legislation.